 From this, the expectations for individuals entering natural resources fields and positions - fieldwork basics like driving a four-wheeler, side-by-side, or truck and trailer, wildlife techniques like live-trapping, handling, and field dressing, forestry basics like handling an axe, cant hook, or chainsaw, or other tasks placed in the domain of "man's work" - women are inadvertently deprived of these skills and experiences.
 Physical or demanding tasks are seen a "man's work" and has often led to, through personal experience, the man taking the task for himself.
 This creates a gap, some women think they they are notfully functioning member of the teak, a hinderance even.
 When the tasks are so skewed, she may even be so because she is not carrying her weight, so to speak.
-The crux of these issues is that these sorts of behaviors are considered wrong.
+The crux of these issues is that these sorts of behaviors are considered t is human nature to take comfort polite, and in a cultural sense are not wrong.
 However, when these actions are taken from you it leaves your experience incomplete and a facet of your education that has been overlooked, neglected.
-If you are a woman in a natural resource or STEM field, you likely have a story similar to those we described.
+If you are a woman in a natural resource or STEM field, you likely have a story similar to those we descri-